Ram (album): Retrospect

-The 2012 reissue of Ram received an aggregate score of 86 out of 100 from Metacritic, based on twelve reviews – a score that the website defines as indicating "universal acclaim".
+The 2012 reissue of Ram received an aggregate score of 86 out of 100 from Metacritic, based on twelve reviews – a score the website defines as indicating "universal acclaim".
 Reviewing this issue, Mojo said that "today it sounds quintessentially McCartney".
-AllMusic editor Stephen Thomas Erlewine wrote: "in retrospect it looks like nothing so much as the first indie pop album, a record that celebrates small pleasures with big melodies".
-Pitchfork's Jayson Greene similarly felt McCartney was "inventing an approach to pop music that would eventually become someone else's indie pop," and called Ram "a domestic-bliss album, one of the weirdest, earthiest, and most honest ever made".
+AllMusic editor Stephen Thomas Erlewine wrote: "in retrospect it looks like nothing so much as the first indie pop album, a record that celebrates small pleasures with big melodies."
+Pitchfork's Jayson Greene similarly felt McCartney was "inventing an approach to pop music that would eventually become someone else's indie pop", and called Ram "a domestic-bliss album, one of the weirdest, earthiest, and most honest ever made".
 Simon Vozick-Levinson of Rolling Stone dubbed it a "daffy masterpiece" and "a grand psychedelic ramble full of divine melodies and orchestral frippery".

 David Quantick of Uncut felt that, although it is not as "legendary" as publicised, the album is "occasionally brilliant and historically fascinating" as "post-Beatles mish-mash".
 Steven Hyden, writing for The A.V.
-Club, said that the "lightweight" style that was originally panned by critics is "actually (when heard with sympathetic ears) a big part of what makes it so appealing".
-However, Q magazine still found Ram to be "frustratingly uneven".
-In a retrospective review in 1981, Robert Christgau panned McCartney's songs as pretentious "crotchets ... so lightweight they float away even as Paulie layers them down with caprices".
+Club, said that the "lightweight" style originally panned by critics is "actually (when heard with sympathetic ears) a big part of what makes it so appealing."
+Q magazine still found Ram "frustratingly uneven".
+In a retrospective review in 1981, Robert Christgau doubled down on his dislike of the album and panned McCartney's songs in general as pretentious "crotchets ... so lightweight they float away even as Paulie layers them down with caprices."

 Reissues

 In 1977, McCartney supervised the release of an instrumental interpretation of Ram (recorded in June 1971 and arranged by Richard Hewson) with the release of Thrillington under the pseudonym of Percy "Thrills" Thrillington.
 Thrillington was later released as part of the 2012 super-deluxe release of Ram.

 Ram, along with McCartney's Wings over America and Tug of War albums, was issued in the US on compact disc on 18 January 1988.
 In 1993, the album was remastered and reissued on CD as part of The Paul McCartney Collection series with "Another Day" and "Oh Woman, Oh Why" as bonus tracks.
 That same year Digital Compact Classics released an audiophile edition prepared by Steve Hoffman.

-On 21 May 2012 (in the UK) and 22 May (in the US), the album was reissued by McCartney's current label, Hear Music as part of the Paul McCartney Archive Collection.
+On 21 May 2012 (in the UK) and 22 May (in the US), the album was reissued by McCartney's current label, Hear Music, as part of the Paul McCartney Archive Collection.
 This reissue included the mono mix, which had never been issued previously on compact disc, except by bootleggers.
-The mono version was also released commercially in 2012, albeit as a limited edition LP.
-The 2012 reissue was accompanied by the Record Store Day exclusive edition of "Another Day" single.
+The mono version was also released commercially in 2012 as a limited edition LP.
+The 2012 reissue was accompanied by a Record Store Day-exclusive edition of the "Another Day" single.

 Tributes

-In 2009, two tribute albums featuring all of the songs from the album were put together:
+In 2009, two tribute albums featuring all of the album's songs were put together: